UPPMAX/R-matlab-julia-HPC/docs/matlab/load_runMatlab.rst

 Start MATLAB at the Command Line
 --------------------------------
 Most of the time, you will run either MATLAB live scripts (``.mlx``) or basic script or function files (``.m``).
 Live scripts can only be opened and worked on in the GUI, while basic function or script files can also be run from a batch script and/or at the command line.
 It is important to note that at the command line, function definition is typically not supported unless the function is short and anonymous; user-defined functions must generally be written up and saved to separate ``.m`` files.

-The GUI is typically the recommended interface where it is offered.
+The GUI is often the recommended interface where it is offered.
 The GUI provides ways to set up SLURM jobs through the ``Parallel Computing Toolbox``, which will be discussed later.
+The resources required to run the GUI and those required to run a job submitted to SLURM are separate, so do not worry if the maximum allocation time for a MATLAB GUI session is much less than the limit for a SLURM job.

-When starting MATLAB from the command line, the ``-singleCompThread`` is usually required to prevent MATLAB from spawning as many processes as it thinks it needs, which can cause the user to accidentally use up a full node.
-Most terminal instances launch MATLAB (either the GUI or command line) on a login node by default, so hogging a node can stall other users' jobs, a violation of the NAISS user agreement.
+When starting MATLAB from the command line, the ``-singleCompThread`` flag is often required to prevent MATLAB from spawning as many processes as it thinks it needs up to the full capacity of a node.
+At most HPC centers, terminal instances launch MATLAB (either the GUI or command line) on a login node by default, so hogging a node can disrupt jobs and access for other users.
+Disrupting other users violates the NAISS user agreement, and HPC center staff reserve the right to kill disruptive tasks without warning.

+Some HPC centers detect if you've started on a login node and set ``maxCompThreads`` to 1 automatically, but when in doubt, use ``-singleCompThread`` to be safe.
 Setting ``-singleCompThread`` does **not** prevent MATLAB from sending parallelized and/or multi-threaded jobs to SLURM or the MATLAB Distributed Computing Server (MDCS).

 .. type-along::